-Spring Boot is compatible with Gradle 4.
+Spring Boot is compatible with 5.x and 6.x.
+4.10 is also supported but this support is deprecated and will be removed in a future release.
 If you do not already have Gradle installed, you can follow the instructions at gradle.org.